-Taibi Magar is an Egyptian-American director based in New York, and a graduate of the Brown/Trinity MFA program.
+Taibi Magar is an Obie-winning director based in New York, and a graduate of the Brown/Trinity MFA program.
 She is committed to both classics and new work that wrestle with complicated humanistic and political questions evoked by potent characters and poetic language.

-Regionally, she has directed and developed work at The Alley Theatre, The Guthrie Theater, Trinity Repertory Company, Pennsylvania Shakespeare Festival, Shakespeare & Company and Oregon Shakespeare Festival.
+Regional: A.R.T., Woolly Mammoth Theatre, Alley Theatre, The Guthrie Theater, Trinity Repertory Company, Pennsylvania Shakespeare Festival, Shakespeare & Company and Oregon Shakespeare Festival.

 She is a former teaching fellow for Brown University and is adjunct faculty at University of the Arts in Philadelphia.
 Taibi has directed for many academic institutions, including The Juilliard School, Fordham University, Brown University and New York University.